Dialect continuum: Armenian

 The Armenian language has two standardized forms: Western Armenian and Eastern Armenian.
 Before the Armenian genocide and other significant demographic changes that affected the Armenians, several dozen Armenian dialects existed in the areas historically populated by them.
 The most notable overarching survey of the Armenian dialects is the Classification des dialectes arméniens (Classification of Armenian dialects), a 1909 book by the Armenian linguist Hrachia Acharian, published in Paris.
 It is Acharian's translation into French of his original work Hay Barbaṙagitutʿiwn ("Armenian Dialectology") that was later published as a book in 1911 in Moscow and New Nakhichevan.
 The French translation lacks dialectal examples.
 An English translation was published in 2024.
-Acharian surveyed the Armenian dialects in what is now Turkey, Armenia, Georgia, Iran, Azerbaijan and other countries settled by Armenians.
-After the Armenian genocide, linguists Gevorg Jahukyan, Jos Weitenberg, Bert Vaux and Hrach Martirosyan have extended the understanding of Armenian dialects.

-Persian

-The varieties of the Persian language, including Tajiki and Dari, form a dialect continuum.
-The divergence of Tajik was accelerated by the shift from the Perso-Arabic alphabet to a Cyrillic one under Soviet rule.
-Western dialects of Persian show greater influence from Arabic and Oghuz Turkic languages, but Dari and Tajik tend to preserve many classical features in grammar and vocabulary.
-Also the Tat language, a dialect of Persian, is spoken in Azerbaijan.

 Turkic

 Turkic languages are best described as a dialect continuum.
-Geographically this continuum starts at the Balkans in the west with Balkan Turkish, includes Turkish in Turkey and the Azerbaijani language in Azerbaijan, and extends into Iran with Azeri and Khalaj, into Iraq with Turkmen, across Central Asia to include Turkmenistan, Uzbekistan, Kazakhstan, and Kyrgyzstan, to southern Regions of Tajikistan, and into Afghanistan.
-In the south, the continuum ranges from northern Afghanistan northward to Chuvashia.
-In the east it extends to the Republic of Tuva, the Xinjiang autonomous region in Western China with the Uyghur language and into Mongolia with Khoton.
-The entire territory is inhabited by Turkic speaking peoples.
-There are three varieties of Turkic geographically outside the continuum: Chuvash, Yakut and Dolgan.
-They have been geographically separated from the other Turkic languages for an extensive period of time, and the Chuvash language stands out as the most divergent from other Turkic languages.

-There are also Gagauz speakers in Moldavia and Urum speakers in Georgia.

-The Turkic continuum makes internal genetic classification of the languages problematic.
-Chuvash, Khalaj and Yakut are generally classified as significantly distinct, but the remaining Turkic languages are quite similar, with a high degree of mutual intelligibility between not only geographically adjacent varieties but also among some varieties some distance apart.
 Structurally, the Turkic languages are very close to one another, and they share basic features such as SOV word order, vowel harmony (except the Karluk sub-branch and Khalaj) and agglutination.